QuixoteSystems/cardano-leader-slot/README.md

 Scheduled Block Checker for Cardano Stakepool Operators.

 Lightweight and Portable Scheduled Blocks Checker for Next, Current and Previous Epochs.
-No cardano-node Required, data is taken from blockfrost.io and armada-alliance.com
+No cardano-node required, data is taken from blockfrost.io and armada-alliance.com

 Note: This is a reworking of old python script ScheduledBlocks.py available on https://github.com/papacarp/pooltool.io.git and Ouroboros TPraos version: https://github.com/asnakep/ScheduledBlocks